naoyam/physis/docs/build.md

         * apt-get install liblua5.1-dev
 * CUDA
     * Both toolkit and SDK (tested with 3.2)
-    * Specify the location of SDK by environment variable NVSDK_ROOT
+    * Specify the location of SDK by environment variable NVSDKCUDA_ROOT
     * MacOSX's SDK may not contain 64-bit version of cutil.
 It can be build by entering C/lib/common directory and type make x86_64=1